id

 Surrendering your policy

-If you’re thinking of surrendering (cashing in) your policy earlier than expected, please talk to us – we’re here to help.
+If you’re thinking of surrendering (cashing in) your policy earlier than expected, please contact us – we’re here to help.

 There are important things you’ll need to consider and there might also be better options you can take.